Assignment Level Scripts¶

 Navigate to the assignment and open it.

 Click the Actions button and then click Regrade Completed.
-This is useful if you have found a bug in your grading script.
+This is useful if you have found a bug in your assignment level grading script.
+Regrade Completed does not run individual code test assessments.

 Test and debug your grading scripts¶